jdeon/foundryvtt-particles-fx/README.md

 ```/pfx spray ray death```

-> To stop a command, you can add the param *--instant* to not have to wait the end of the particules lifetime.
+> To stop a command, you can add the param *--instant* to not have to wait the end of the particles lifetime.

 ### Call by script
-* To emit spray particules, you need to use a macro to call the method ```particuleEmitter.sprayParticules(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```
+* To emit spray particles, you need to use a macro to call the method ```particuleEmitter.sprayParticules(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```
-* To emit graviting particules, you need to use a macro to call the method ```particuleEmitter.gravitateParticules(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```
+* To emit graviting particles, you need to use a macro to call the method ```particuleEmitter.gravitateParticules(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```
-* To emit missile particules, you need to use a macro to call the method ```particuleEmitter.missileParticules(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```.
-Advanced options has the same input as Spray particule with a nested object ```subParticules``` containing another input (spray or graviting) and type (equals to "Spraying" or "Graviting").
+* To emit missile particles, you need to use a macro to call the method ```particuleEmitter.missileParticules(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```.
+Advanced options has the same input as Spray particles with a nested object ```subParticles``` containing another input (spray or graviting) and type (equals to "Spraying" or "Graviting").
-* To stop all emissions, you need to use a macro to call the method ```particuleEmitter.stopAllEmission(instantDelete)```.  instantDelete is a boolean parameter, if true, it delete all particles already emitted, false to stop only the emission (living particules are not killed).
+* To stop all emissions, you need to use a macro to call the method ```particuleEmitter.stopAllEmission(instantDelete)```.  instantDelete is a boolean parameter, if true, it delete all particles already emitted, false to stop only the emission (living particles are not killed).
 * To stop a specific emission, you need to use a macro to call the method ```particuleEmitter.stopEmissionById(id)```.
 Id is a number or a string :
   * id of the emission (returned by the method)
   * 'l' or 'last' for newest emission
   * 'f' or 'first' for oldest emission

 > **Example**
-> To emit a missile particule with graviting sub particules that forming a trail
+> To emit a missile particles with graviting sub particles that forming a trail
-> ```particuleEmitter.missileParticules({source : {x:200, y:250} , target: token.id, subParticules : { type: "Graviting", particuleLifetime: 1000, onlyEmitterFollow : true, particuleAngleStart: '0_360'}})```
+> ```particuleEmitter.missileParticules({source : {x:200, y:250} , target: token.id, subParticles : { type: "Graviting", particleLifetime: 1000, onlyEmitterFollow : true, particleAngleStart: '0_360'}})```

 <br>

 ## Prefill template
-The method emitting particules can be called with a prefill template.
+The method emitting particles can be called with a prefill template.
 They are two kinds of template **prefillMotionTemplate** and **prefillColorTemplate** which can be combined.
 You can add an input to override some attributes of the prefill template.
 The order of the paramater is not important, for example ```particuleEmitter.sprayParticules('prefillMotionTemplate', 'prefillColorTemplate', {position: {x:100, y:'50_100'}})``` is the same as ```particuleEmitter.sprayParticules('prefillColorTemplate', {position: {x:100, y:'50_100'}}, 'prefillMotionTemplate')```

 ### Prefill motion template :